Knights of Saint Columbanus: In Politics

 Following Irish independence in 1922, the Knights became more involved in Irish politics.
 At one stage, they had a significant presence in the Department of Revenue.
 Indeed, it is thought that former Irish President Seán T. O'Kelly was a member of the Knights of St. Columbanus, much to the displeasure of Éamon de Valera.
-The society also historically had links to Labour.
+De Valera publicly distanced himself from the organisation.
+One occasion, he sought for colleagues to resign their membership.
+At the 1943 Fianna Fáil Ard-Fheis, he indirectly criticised the Knights of St. Columbanus, calling it "absurd" to maintain "an organization for the protection of Catholic interests" in a country where 93% of the population were Catholics.
+The society also historically had links to leading figures in the Irish Labour Party.
+Long enthusiastic to improve the well-being of Catholics in business and corporate life, from the creation of the Irish Free State, they played a key role in influencing legislation to create a Catholic social order.